ceezblog/T12-Solder-station/README.md

 - It would work with pretty much any T12 handle you can buy, but the stand probably won't accept many of them
 - I have 2 stand designs for handles I have, check the cross section diameter of the handle before print
 - If you want the original aviation GX plug come with the handle, then just short J5 by a jumper and by-pass check for handle
+- A standalone iron handle stand <a href="https://ceezblog.com/revisit-my-homemade-t12-soldering-station">blog post at ceezblog.com</a>

  ## 8. Put everything together
 <img src='Enclosure/Assembled 1.jpg' width=30%/> <img src='Enclosure/Assembled 2.jpg' width=30%/> <img src='Enclosure/Assembled 3.jpg' width=30%/>